NeXTLinux/nextlinux-engine/docs/content/docs/quickstart/_index.md

 vulnerabilities        ubuntu:20.04           pending                           None
 ```

 As soon as you see RecordCount values > 0 for all vulnerability groups, the system is fully populated and ready to present vulnerability results.
-Note that feed syncs are incremental, so the next time you start up Anchore Engine it will be ready immediately.
+Note that feed syncs are incremental, so the next time you start up Nextlinux Engine it will be ready immediately.
 The CLI tool includes a useful utility that will block until the feeds have completed a successful sync:

 ```
 # docker-compose exec api nextlinux-cli system wait